 Accurately forecasting phenological mismatch in response to climate change will involve translating short-term responses into long-term demographic responses.
 Beyond the points already discussed, this will require knowledge of i) the correct phenological cues for both species in the interaction (Pau et al. 2011), which are not widely known (Kharouba et al. 2018; Chmura et al. 2018); ii) the strength, and associated uncertainty, of the shape of the Cushing curve; iii) lifetime fitness for the consumer; and iv) comprehensive data on the resource.
 Shifts in phenological synchrony will lead to temporal changes in a consumer’s performance if the species’ performance is related to the relative timing of the interaction (i.e., the Cushing hypothesis) and there has been a directional change in synchrony over time.
 For site-level predictions, a combination of process-based phenological modeling (Chuine and Régnière 2017) and phenologically explicit consumer-resource models (Bewick et al. 2016) can be used.
 When data is available for multiple populations, hierarchical Bayesian modeling can be used, which can overcome spatial variability in phenological responses to temperature (Ibanez et al. 2010).
 Previous work has identified factors that will help predict when a mismatch is more likely to lead to a population decline but this work is largely theoretical.
 Given the number of potential sources of variation in phenological mismatch (site, species, mechanism etc.), comparable data across systems will be needed to make general predictions about the ecological consequences of shifts in phenological synchrony.

+Accurately forecasting phenological mismatch in response to climate change is a major test of ecological theory and methods.
+While we have outlined above how to work around data limitations, the best tests of mismatch theory will come from data-rich systems where the energetic links between consumer and resource species are well established and understood.
+With such information in hand, researchers can then begin to consider forecasting longer-term demographic responses due to mismatch with continued climate change.
+Such forecasts may start based on simple predictions of changes in the resource, but forecasting of phenological synchrony can be built off climate projection forecasts whenever phenological cues (CITES) are well-known.

+As more information is gathered across habitats and diverse consumer-resource interactions forecasting should eventually move beyond a system-specific approach and towards forecasting diverse systems through one model based on our mechanistic understanding.
+Such a model would allow researchers to measure currently-unknown but critical attributes of species, ecosystems and sites that control the shape, strength and uncertainty surrounding the Cushing curve.
+But progress towards such an approach requires the ability to combine knowledge from across diverse systems into one complex but well-defined curve.
+As we have outlined above, most current data in the field makes it hard or impossible to compare across systems.
+Without improved methods – to test multiple mechanisms and define pre-climate change baselines – the goal of general predictions about the ecological consequences of shifts in phenological synchrony will remain well out of reach.

 Acknowledgements